 First, find the game on your computer

 Before you start the process, you’ll save yourself time by figuring out where you installed the game you’re looking for on your computer.
 You’ll need the file pathway so you can direct Steam to find the game’s files.
+For Epic Games, you will have a folder called EpicGames on the drive you chose for installation, which will hold the folders for all the games you have installed.

-Launch Steam and find the “Games” menu
+Launch Steam and find the Games menu

 At the top of the Steam interface, you’ll find a number of pull-down menus with a variety of options.
 You’re looking for the Games menu.
 Click it, then look for the bottom menu option, labeled Add a non-Steam game to my library.